PZL.50 Jastrząb - Poland Hawk

 The first prototype, PZL.50/I, was completed in late 1938 and made its maiden flight on February 22nd, 1939.
 It was powered by an 840 hp Bristol Mercury VIII engine.
 While the design called for British Dowty retractable landing gear, delivery delays forced the engineers to use a heavier, modified Polish Avia 4L mechanism.

 Performance was initially underwhelming.
-The aircraft achieved a top speed of only 420 km/h at 3,600 meters, barely faster than the older PZL.24.
-Maneuverability was also poor; in a mock dogfight, the Jastrząb lost to a PZL.37 Łoś medium bomber (which was flying without payload).
-The fighter suffered in low speed turn and a tendency to wobble at high speeds.
-It was later discovered in May 1939 that the carburetor air intake was too small, choking the engine.
-After modifying the intake and refining control surfaces, the top speed improved to ~442 km/h.
+The aircraft achieved a top speed of only 420 km/h at 3,600 meters, barely faster than the older gull wing PZL.24.
+Maneuverability was also poor; in a mock dogfight, the Jastrząb was easily outmaneuvered by a PZL.37 Łoś medium bomber (which was flying without a payload).
+The fighter suffered in low speed turns and had a tendency to wobble at high speeds.
+In May 1939, it was discovered that the carburetor air intake was too small, choking the engine.
+After modifying the intake and refining the control surfaces, the top speed improved slightly to ~442 km/h.

-The second prototype, PZL.50/II, was redesignated as an interceptor.
-It featured a major structural change: a “razorback” fuselage and a larger wing surface area to prioritize climb rate over raw speed.
-This variant was intended to mount more powerful engines, such as the 1,100 hp Gnome-Rhône 14N21 (for export), the 1,060 hp Bristol Taurus II/III, or the domestic PZL Waran.
-Estimates suggested it could reach 470–480 km/h.
-Jakimiuk also proposed a variant with the inline Hispano-Suiza 12Y engine, designated the PZL.56 Kania, but this was not pursued.
+The second prototype, PZL.50/II, was intended to fix many of these issues and was redesignated as an interceptor.
+It featured a major structural change: the original fuselage was replaced with a razorback spine (similar to early P-47s) to improve aerodynamics.
+It also featured a larger wing, increasing the surface area from 15.8 m² to 19 m² to prioritize maneuverability and climb rate over raw speed.
+This variant was intended to mount more powerful engines, such as the 1,100 hp Gnome-Rhône 14N21, the 1,060 hp Bristol Taurus II/III, or the domestic PZL Waran.

 There were two main planned production variants: